Savour the experience of Scotland’s finer distilleries on this comprehensive tasting tour from Edinburgh.

 Students, and seniors over 60

-Today is a free day to explore Edinburgh, the historic capital of Scotland.
-There are so many options available here - why not take a local open top city bus tour to familiarise yourself with the 'old' and 'new' towns of the city.
+Today, is a free day to explore Edinburgh, the historic capital of Scotland.
+There are so many options available here - why not take one our city tour to familiarise yourself with the 'old' and 'new' towns of the city.
 No visit to Edinburgh would be complete without a visit to her medieval castle.
 Sitting on a volcanic plug there is no other city in Europe to offer a setting quite as unique as that of the castle rising high above the majestic Princes Street gardens, to the hustle and bustle of the city’s first new town, and the main thoroughfare awash with designer shops.

 We don't have any reviews for this tour yet.